Sometimes we struggle with a low mood, these depression tips can help provide some relief.

-To Recover From Depression, Get and give support!
+First, To Recover From Depression, Get and give support!

-Get exercise To Ease Depression!
+Second, Get Exercise To Ease Depression!

 Even if it’s the last thing that you feel like doing, move your body.
 Take a brisk walk for twenty minutes.
 Find a buddy and commit to exercising and you’ll be less likely to just skip it.
 Pay for a class and you’ll be more likely to prioritize exercise into your life.
-Most people find that exercise provides enourmous relief to their depression.
+Most people find that exercise provides enormous relief to their depression.

 Resist the temptation to sit inside.
 Remember, the television can be your worst enemy when is comes to depression.
 It’s likely that you will feel much better if you can go outdoors and have some fun.

-Depression Can Mask Hidden Feelings…Get your feelings out!
+Fourth, Depression Can Mask Hidden Feelings

 Sometimes we lose track of how we feel.
+We feel numb.
 Depression can feel like a heavy blanket.
 Many people find that if they lift that blanket, there are other feelings underneath.
 Sadness, anxiety, fear, loneliness, anger and other common feelings can all be associated with depression.
 Keeping a diary can help you to discover what might be going on underneath your depression.

-Depressing Thoughts?
+Be a skeptic.
 Don’t believe everything you think!

 Learning to take a step backwards and evaluate your thoughts can be a huge boon.
-Every day we have thousand of thoughts rattling through our heads.
+Every day we have thousands of thoughts rattling through our heads.
 Some thoughts intensify our emotional reactions, and some help us cope.
 Not all of our thoughts are worth having or believing.
 Some only contribute to your depression.
 If you find yourself having negative, undermining thoughts, challenge them.